ronybot/Hybrid-Search-for-Agentic-Systems-Demo/README.md

 # Hybrid Search for Agentic Systems Demo

-A self-contained Jupyter notebook demonstrating how to combine **BM25 sparse retrieval** and **kNN dense retrieval** into a hybrid search pipeline, then wrap it as a tool for an **agentic RAG loop** powered by Claude.
+A self-contained Jupyter notebook demonstrating how to combine **BM25 sparse retrieval** and **kNN dense retrieval** into a hybrid search pipeline, then wrap it as a tool for an **agentic RAG loop** powered by an LLM.

 > Based on: [How to Build Agentic RAG with Hybrid Search — Towards Data Science](https://towardsdatascience.com/how-to-build-agentic-rag-with-hybrid-search/)